DonSagiv/GridStackNET/README.md

 # Changelog

+## Version 0.0.0.4

+- Bug Fix: infinite loop, errors when adding grid items that have a larger column span than the number of columns.

 ## Version 0.0.0.3

 - Add "AutoAssignGridSpace" dependency property with avoids defaulting any elements to the DefaultColumnSpan and DefaultRowSpan dependency properties.